Making Education Relevant and Interactive through Technology (MERIT)

 For more than a decade, the Krause Center for Innovation at Foothill College (KCI) has hosted one of the premier educational technology-focused professional development programs in the United States.
 MERIT is a research-based, educator development program designed to help teachers bolster their curriculum with student-centered, technology-enhanced learning activities to motivate, challenge and inspire the diverse learners and leaders of the future.

-All sessions are held at the Krause Center for Innovation, Room 4006, Foothill College.
+Live information sessions, when offered, are held at the Krause Center for Innovation, Room 4006, Foothill College, 12345 S. El Monte Road, Los Altos Hills, CA 94022.

 Here is a page with driving directions.
 Park in Lot 4, bring some change with you, the parking fee is $3 cash (quarters or dollars).
 Look for the yellow vending machines.
 The KCI is the larger domed building to your right as you ascend the driveway into Lot 4.
 If you cannot attend one of the info sessions, feel free to contact the program at the address below.
 The volume of questions increases shortly before the deadline, and we cannot guarantee that all questions will be answered in time for an applicant to meet the deadline.
 We encourage all applicants to ask questions as early as possible.